-Lifetime allowance is the total benefits you can build up from all registered pension schemes without incurring a tax charge
+Lifetime allowance was the total amount of pension benefits you could build up from all registered pension schemes before you had to pay a tax charge.

-All pension benefits you build up use a percentage of your lifetime allowance.
-This includes pensions outside the NHS Pension Scheme (apart from the State Pension).
+All pension benefits that you built up counted towards your lifetime allowance.
+This includes any pensions outside the NHS Pension Scheme, apart from the State Pension.

-View our guide to NHS Pensions and the lifetime allowance (PDF: 63KB), which explains more about the lifetime allowance.
+For more detail, view our guide to NHS Pensions and the lifetime allowance (PDF: 63KB).

 Risk of charge at retirement

-The value of your pension benefits that exceed the lifetime allowance are subject to a tax charge.
-This comes into effect when you take your benefits.
+If the value of your pension benefits was higher than the lifetime allowance, you may have had to pay a tax charge.
+This charge applied when you took your pension benefits.

 Working out the capital value of your pension benefits

-To find out if the capital value of your pension benefits might exceed the lifetime allowance, you need to add both of these together:
+To find out if the capital value of your pension benefits might have exceeded the lifetime allowance, you need to add both of these together:

 Follow this simple calculation to work out the capital value of your NHS pension benefits to be paid: